widgetapps/node-restful-api-skeleton/README.md

 Yes, another bunch of NodeJS that helps you create a RESTful API.
 I was working on a new project that needed strong authentication and authorization.
 As I worked my way through the code, it looked like what I had just might be useful to others.
-I put that work on hold to take some time to document what built and commit the code here on GitHub for anyone to use.
+I put that work on hold to take some time to document what I built and to commit the code here on GitHub for anyone to use.

 ## Getting Started